Venack/tiktokapi/README.md

 Having said that, our API includes all of the latest security features tiktok has in place, in order to ensure the maximum effiency in getting the data:

-  - xGorgon version 0404, emulated
+  - xGorgon version 0404, in source code.
-  - Xlog (version 02) activated devices to eliminate the shadowbanning, in source code
+  - Xlog (version 02) activated devices to eliminate the shadowbanning, emulated.
   - TT encrypt algorithm, in source code, used for encrypting data in the device register process
   - All the headers being correctly calculated
   - App log events